Last Updated on March 16, 2022 by Jim Ferri

 The problem, however, is that no hotel brand has control over the Internet and its online competitors.

-Let me give you a good example.
+Let me give you a good example of issues one can have when booking a hotel.

 I’m a member of the Marriott loyalty membership program, as well as that of many other hotel brands.
 Last month I needed a hotel in Amsterdam for one night.
 After checking the price on the Marriott website, I called the reservation number and asked for the “best price.”
 The agent looked at the hotel’s unpublished prices and quoted me an even lower price than on their website.